SEP007/lmvc/README.md

 ## A Project's Directory-tree

-A lmvc project normally has a bunch of standard directories which you need to setup in the application's [config-file](https://github.com/scandio/lmvc-afresh/blob/master/config.json).
+A LMVC project normally has a bunch of standard directories which you need to setup in the application's [config-file](https://github.com/scandio/lmvc-afresh/blob/master/config.json).

 Generally a tree would look like this: